- The food and beverage industry must adapt to disrupted supply chains, urgent consumer safety and unpredictable demand.

 Mobile barcoding is built on the same core AIDC technology.

 Dwayne Wanner, president of Highlander Brew Co., explained that automated processes are fairly new to the brewing industry, with smaller companies lagging far behind the biggest, well-automated businesses.

-"Some of those facilities are so big you can ride in golf carts and you'd be hard put to find a human being," Wanner told the source.
-"These places are very, very efficient.
-The scale of these operations have demanded they be efficient or die.
+“Some of those facilities are so big you can ride in golf carts and you’d be hard put to find a human being,” Wanner told the source.
+“These places are very, very efficient.
+The scale of these operations has demanded they be efficient or die.
 While there may be a limited number of automated solutions for smaller operators, the ROI can be compelling.
 In certain areas, an automated solution can replace the labor of three men.
-The terms of reference for ROI are very short in those scenarios."
+The terms of reference for ROI are very short in those scenarios.”

 Businesses can implement automated data collection to reach the next level of productivity.
 At the same time, such initiatives can lead to reduced waste, lower capital costs and saved space due to improved inventory management.